Tecktron/pivotal-githook/README.md

 Once the install is complete, you simple need to run *git init* (this will not delete anything) in your existing repositories to install the hook.
 New repos will automatically have this.

+If you run into any problems, please try the manual install below, open an issue or make a pull request.

 **Please Note:** Currently the installation script is not compatible with windows.
-To install on windows, please follow the manual install instructions below. owever, you should note that you may have to create a wrapper around the the python file in order for ir to properly run.
+To install on windows, please follow the manual install instructions below.
+However, you should note that you may have to create a wrapper around the the python file in order for ir to properly run.

 ## Manual Install